m13rewer/chess-app/README.md

 push to my GitHub repository main branch.
 I am the sole contributor to this project and intend to continue adding new features and fix bugs.

+The front end is hosted at this link: http://m13rewer.com.s3-website-us-east-1.amazonaws.com/login